tomaslibal/ua-detection/README.md

 More in the [data section](data/)

-> You can contribute by adding more user-agent strings data
+> You can contribute by sending additional user-agent string data either
+> labelled or unlabelled.
+>
 > All content must be publicly available and compatible with the [GNU License](LICENSE)

+Only sample and test data are part of this repository.
+The main datasets are available online and can be downloaded using [the download script](data/download-data.sh).

 ### Test